 When do you need a mesh

 That said, if your place is 1800 ft2 (167 m2) or smaller, you probably only need a standalone router.
-But this depends a lot on the layout of your home and where you place the router.
+But this depends a lot on the layout of your home, the number of walls, and where you place the router.

 A home Wi-Fi broadcaster emits signals outward somewhat like a sphere.
 So, think of a mesh when there are areas in your home the current Wi-Fi broadcaster can’t reach.
 And that can be the case even in a small/medium home if you have to place the router at a side instead of in the middle.